Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 ## Create an agent 🕵🏻‍♀️

+An Agent is required to talk to the Canister.

 In the `app.js`, after the connection being granted, we'll call the `createAgent` by passing a whitelist (a list of allowed Canister ids).

 For our use-case case we use a single Canister id to represent the `NNS/UI`.

 Create the list at the top of the file, in the same level or scope of `main`: